UrielCohen456/argocd-executor-plugin/README.md

 Currently I am developing this on my own as my interest in workflow plugins is growing. <br>
 However, you are free to send me a message or create pull request or an issue if you have anything to suggest. <br>
-To get started check the hack directory for setting up the dev environment
+To get started check the scripts directory for setting up the dev environment

 ## Example: